daylinmorgan/tsm/README.md

 ```

 To make full use of `tsm` you should also add a new key binding to your `tmux.conf`.
-For example you can bind the f key to show a popup with `tsm`:
+For example, you can bind the f key to show a popup with `tsm`:

 ```sh
 bind f display-popup \